tweag/nickel/doc/manual/merging.md

 If you need the same behaviour but with the field defaulting to a specified value if not set during any merge, `default` annotation is the answer.

+### Usecases

 The main usage difference between using valueless fields with defaulting fields is that the first make a field requiered to have a valid config where the second make it "optionaly updatable".
 Even more, giving a value to a field make it "read only" if `default is not set.

+### Description

+The default annotation is generaly to give a default value to a record field.
+So, this value can be changed afterward.
+Saying it in an different way than the explaination maid in the usecases part, default indicate a lower priority to a field in case of merging.
+Saying that, If both sides have been annotated `default` with both attached to a value, the merge is not possible.

+In other words, Nickel has two level of priority when merging.
+This mainly for two reasons:

+- instead of priorising one record to the other, Nickel prefer to be explicit and provide the `default` annotation,
+- finaly, when not annotated, it make fields read only by default (when defined) which is more secure.

+### Example

 One more time we can give a firewall example which will have the most restrictives values by default and can be updated".